Calgary Schools for Climate Action

 As some of the city’s top real estate holders, Calgary’s major school boards are uniquely positioned to implement many of these actions and help the city meet its ambitious emissions reduction target.

-Why Should Environmental Education Providers Get Involved in Calgary Schools for Climate Action?
+Why Should Environmental Education Providers Get Involved?

 The Calgary Schools for Climate Action initiative does not seek to replace any of the excellent programs that already exist to support Calgary teachers in engaging their students in climate education and action.
 Rather, this initiative seeks only to provide an authentic context and vision for meaningful collective action - such as to build a common sense of purpose, community pride in being part of the climate solution, and instilling hope for the future.
 After all, action begets hope!